edvisor-io/web-client-e2e/README.md

 ## Do this, when there's new code in the web-client 🌱 😎 :

-1. Navigate to the web-client repo and `git pull`.
+1. If new code is on remote, `git pull` from the web-client repo.

-2. Run `./bin/edvisor build -s client`.
+2. Otherwise go straight to api-server repo (remember client is symlinked) and run `./bin/edvisor build -s client`.

 ## To interact with the database: